Automotive industry as a pioneer for procurement

-The procurement organisations in the automotive industry are considered the best in the world.
+The procurement organizations in the automotive industry are seens as some of the best in the world.
 For car manufacturers and suppliers, procurement is a core function, closely integrated with innovation management and production.
 However, in view of the change to zero-emission mobility, new skills and cooperation are required.

-It is important to develop strategies for electromobility together with existing suppliers and also to approach new partners for innovative mobility services.
-Our automotive experts support you with targeted automotive consulting to realise the mobility turnaround with competitive cost structures.
+It is not only important to develop strategies for electromobility together with existing suppliers, but also to approach new partners for innovative mobility services.
+To realize the mobility turnaround with competitive cost structures, our automotive experts assist you with tailored automotive consultancy.

 Acceleration in alternative engines

-Emission standards have been tightened for years – now the European Union has decided to phase out the combustion engine from 2035.
-For OEMs and suppliers, this means that the changeover to CO2-neutral powertrains must take place even faster than previously planned.
-In addition, research and development can no longer be cross-financed in the foreseeable future by profits from the business with diesel and petrol-driven vehicles.
+After years of tightening emisson regulations, the European Union has decided to phase out combustion engines for passenger cars from 2035.
+For OEMs and suppliers, this means that the transition to carbon-neutral powertrains must happen faster than some had originally planned.
+Additionally, it is no longer possinle to cross-finance research and development in the near future using revenue from thesale of diesel and gasoline-powered automobiles.

-Suppliers specialising in conventional powertrains must accelerate their transition to new business areas.
+Suppliers with a focus on traditional powertrains must accelerate their transition to new business areas.
 You can find out how this can be done here.

 Demand for decarbonisation

 The EU’s requirements do not stop at emission-free propulsion: in future, cars should not only drive CO2-free, but also be produced without emissions.
-Rapid innovation cycles, high cost pressure and close interlinking of the globally ramified supply chains are familiar companions of the automotive industry.
-That is why car manufacturers and suppliers seem better equipped than other industries for the new challenge of decarbonisation.
-Nevertheless, enormous sums will have to be invested within a few years to produce emission-free vehicles in a CO2-neutral way and at the same time to bring them into the profit zone.
+The automotive sector is no stranger to fast innovation cycles, intense cost pressure, and tight supply chain integration across the globe.
+Because of this, it appears that the automotive industry and its suppliers are more prepared than other sectors for the new challenge of decarbonization.
+However, in order to create emission-free vehicles in a carbon-neutral manner and at the same time to make them profitable, large sums will need to be invested within a short period of time.

-The Corona pandemic and its impact on supply chains have also shown that even OEMs, which – compared to other industries – have a relatively high level of transparency and established risk management, still need to make their supply chains more resilient and there is also a need for optimisation in forecasting and risk management.
+The Coronavirus pandemic and its impact on supply chains have also demonstrated that even OEMs, which – compared to other industries – have a relatively high level of supply chain transparency and established risk management processes, still need to make their supply chains more resilient.
+Forecasting and risk management need to be further optimized.

 Cost-efficient and sustainable procurement of scarce raw materials